 During pregnancy you may find yourself wrestling in bed trying to get comfortable before falling asleep.
 Unfortunately, your regular sleeping positions may no longer work for you during pregnancy.
-There are a number of reasons that cause this new discomfort, but there are some sleeping positions that you can try that may help you get your much needed rest.
+There are a number of reasons for this new discomfort, but there are some sleeping positions that you can try that may help you get your much needed rest.

 Why am I so uncomfortable in my normal sleeping positions?